An Observation Aircraft that took on the North Vietnamese Forces

 Bringing his aircraft around once again, and again, each time sending the enemy into retreat, and each time coming under heavy enemy fire.

-As the twin tailed Bronco was climbing away from the fifth pass, a plume rose from the enemy position, carrying a heat-seeking SAM 7 missile with it.
+As the twin-tailed Bronco was climbing away from the fifth pass, a plume rose from the enemy position, carrying a heat-seeking SAM 7 missile with it.
 Capt Bennett’s aircraft was struck in the port engine, which detonated on impact, damaging the wing structure, sending shrapnel piercing through their canopy, and quickly spreading flames over the wing surface, the left gear to dropped and hung uselessly in the slipstream.

 Capt Bennett turned his aircraft to the South as fire was engulfing the left wing of his aircraft.
-As he was preparing to eject, the Marine observer in back advised him that he couldn't eject with him, his chute had been shredded by fragments from the heat seekers detonation.
+As Bennett was preparing to eject, the Marine observer in back advised him that he couldn't eject with him, his chute had been shredded by fragments from the heat seekers detonation.

 .

-Choosing to stay with his aircraft, and his observer, Bennett turned towards the Gulf of Tonkin, and began setting up for an emergency ditching off the coast.
+Choosing to stay with his aircraft and his observer, Bennett turned towards the Gulf of Tonkin and began setting up for an emergency ditching off the coast.
 No pilot had ever survived putting an OV-10 into the sea, and the hanging left gear was not going to help matters, but Bennett was not going to leave his observer behind.

 As he put the Bronco down on the water, the gear dug deeply into the ocean, throwing the Bronco into a snap roll, resting nose down into the sea.

-The Marine observer managed to escape, but Captain Bennett was unable to free himself in time, and sank with his aircraft.
+The Marine observer managed to escape, but Captain Bennett was unable to free himself in time and sank with his aircraft.

 Captain Steven Bennett was posthumously awarded the Medal of Honor for his bravery and sacrifice.
 The decoration was presented to his widow by Vice President Gerald R. Ford on Aug.
 8th, 1974.